-Under Part 1 of the Local Government Finance Act (Northern Ireland) 2011 a Council shall make arrangements for the proper administration of its financial affairs and those arrangements shall be carried out under the supervision of its Chief Financial Officer.
-The Joint Committee has adopted a similar arrangement and its Chief Executive undertakes equivalent duties to those of a Chief Financial Officer in a Council.
+Under Section 1 of the Local Government Finance Act (Northern Ireland) 2011 a Joint Committee shall make arrangements for the proper administration of its financial affairs.
+A Joint Committee shall designate an officer of the Joint Committee as its Chief Financial Officer and these arrangements shall be carried out under the supervision of its Chief Financial Officer.

-Under Regulation 5 of the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2006 the Joint Committee is required by resolution, to approve the accounts.
+Under Regulation 8 of the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 the Joint Committee is required by resolution to approve the accounts.

-These accounts were approved by the Joint Committee on the 2 June 2015.
+These accounts were approved by the Audit Committee on 22 September 2016.